loginid1/loginid-tutorial/README.md

   - use **http://localhost** for the URL
   - attach an API Credential

+### Create OpenID Connect client credentials

+To register an OpenID Connect client for this tutorial visit [LoginIDs OpenID Connect dashboard](https://oauth2.sandbox-usw1.api.loginid.io) and register.

+In the dashboard create an applications:

+- `Public Client`
+  - register an **Application Name**
+  - use **http://localhost/oidc.html** as redirect_uri
+  - configure the client to be *public*
+  - fill in other details as requested

+**Tip:** More details about this client type can be found [here](https://docs.loginid.io/coming-soon):

 ### Configure the tutorial

 Copy the above file `.env_template` and paste it as `.env`.